bifurcationkit/BifurcationKit.jl/docs/src/detectionBifurcation.md

 - `contParams.detectBifurcation = 2`

-The bifurcation points are first located by looking at the spectrum **e.g.** by monitoring the unstable eigenvalues.
+The bifurcation points are located by looking at the spectrum **e.g.** by monitoring the unstable eigenvalues.
 The eigenvalue λ is declared unstable if `real(λ) > contParams.precisionStability`.
 The located bifurcation points are then returned in `br.bifpoint`.

-## Precise detection of bifurcation points
+## Precise detection of bifurcation points using Bisection

 Note that the bifurcation points detected when `detectBifurcation = 2` are only *approximate* bifurcation points.
 Indeed, we only signal that, in between two continuation steps *which can be large*, a (several) bifurcation has been detected.
 Hence, we only have a rough idea of where the bifurcation is located, unless your `dsmax` is very small...
 This can be improved as follows.

-If you choose `detectBifurcation = 3`, a bisection algorithm is used to locate the bifurcation points more precisely.
+If you choose `detectBifurcation = 3`, a **bisection algorithm** is used to locate the bifurcation points more precisely.
 It means that we recursively track down the change in stability.
 Some options in [`ContinuationPar`](@ref) control this behavior:

 - `nInversion`: number of sign inversions in the bisection algorithm
 - `maxBisectionSteps` maximum number of bisection steps